Laser

 Laser Layer

-Just like any laser, you can create a laser layer from + button located on the bottom-left corner of Millumin’s window.
+Just like any layer, you can create a laser layer from + button located on the bottom-left corner of Millumin’s window.
 This special layer is exclusively made to display laser content :

 Any media placed in this layer will not be rendered on your video output.
 Instead, it will be sent to a laser output as mentioned earlier.
 But you can still see the result in the workspace.